projectceladon/celadon-documentation/source/stable-release_iot/user-guide-a12.rst

 	# Generate CIV disk image from caas-flashfiles.
 	# The script and flashfiles have already been extracted from caas-releasefiles-userdebug.tar.gz
 	# Wait for "Flashing is completed" msg from script.
-	$ sudo -E ./scripts/start_flash_usb.sh caas-flashfiles-xxxxx.zip  (Use --display-off if flashing remotely)
+	$ sudo -E ./scripts/start_flash_usb.sh caas-flashfiles-xxxxx.zip --display-off

 Running Android* 12
 ********************

-This section describes the steps to run Android 12, Yocto, Windows 10 and Ubuntu Guest VMs on the ADL-N platform
+This section describes the steps to run Android 12 VM on the ADL platform

 * VM Launch
 Launch Celadon Android Guest VM